 Why the Jews: History of Antisemitism, by United States Holocaust Memorial Museum

 This 13 minute video offers a history of antisemitism within Europe and Christianity.
 It reveals the many ways in which Jewish people have been marginalised over the centuries.
 A full transcript of the video is provided by the museum on the same web page, and the video is equipped with subtitles.

 Explaining Holocaust Denial, by United States Holocaust Memorial Museum

 This video explains why Shoah/holocaust denial is a form of anti-semitism, and the difference between hard-core and soft-core denial.
 CW: contains some distressing images and footage.

 Follow Educational Instagram Accounts

 It goes without saying that all the charities, authors, and publications we reference in this document are worth following if they have Instagram accounts, but here are a few bonus recommendations:

 @brownhistory - this account posts personal anecdotes from people who identify as South Asian or of South Asian descent and reminds their followers of important (and often not talked about) historical moments in South Asian history.

-@blackgirlknitclub – a community of black women and women of colour based in London.
-They host workshops on colonialism and West African textile history, and post a number of tutorials for skill such as hand knitting.
+@blackgirlknitclub - a community of Black women and women of colour based in London.
+They host workshops on colonialism and West African textile history, and post a number of tutorials for skills such as hand knitting.

 @booksfordiversity - a great resource for children’s stories which represent cultures and people from all over the world.